-Without the supplement of a short-term ioan from Cecilia Öman, the start-up of several of our projects should have been delayed.
-During 2017 a repayment plan will be set up, to gradually pay back this advance.
+Without the supplement of a short-term loan from Cecilia Öman, the start-up of several of our projects should have been delayed.
+During 2017 the first payment in a repayment plan is done, to gradually pay back this advance.
 The plan will extend over several years.